 But before we explore the opportunities there are for people to make the best use of the spaces around them, let’s understand what motivates people to use public spaces, using Demos’ typology of different users of public space.

 What influences people most in whether public spaces meet their needs, is the level and type of interaction they expect to have with others.
 Some groups look to spaces where institutions will structure & control interaction like shopping malls, churches or sports clubs.
 Other groups prefer to use public spaces as infrastructure to create new forms of interaction, from doing hobbies together, watching over the neighbourhood to more spontaneous interventions.

 There are different models of how cities should be designed.
 As you can see from this diagram below they cater to very specific types of users of public spaces.
 The challenge our society faces is that it’s becoming increasingly difficult to relate to people who don’t think or act like us.
 People who don’t feel comfortable interacting with people they don’t know feel threatened by those who want nothing more than this.
 People who want things to stay the way they’ve always been by those who want to disrupt the way things are done to stimulate innovation.

 Trying to organise public spaces based on the design principles of a particular model will therefore always create inequalities between different groups.
 What’s most important is to support different forms of interaction that can complement each other.

-So how can we create “in between spaces” which are at the intersection of spontaneous and curated activities, of formal and informal design and of intimate and collective interactions?
+So how can we create “in-between spaces” which are at the intersection of spontaneous and curated activities, of formal and informal design and intimate and collective interactions?

 As Demos argue; “if we can get the micro public spaces of street corners, cafés, malls and parks to flourish in a way that simultaneously meets people’s personal needs and the wider common good, then this intelligence and the patterns of interaction stimulated might just ‘trickle up’ and start creating patterns and value on the next scale up.”